 This insurance system, known as Medicare, allows individuals to seek treatment at both private and public healthcare facilities; though the overwhelming majority of hospitals, clinics and practices in Canada are, in fact, private.
 The system does not dictate which doctor or service provider an individual must use.

-Still, even if expats don’t qualify for Medicare and must take out a more expensive private health insurance plan, they can rest assured that they will certainly receive high-quality treatment administered by well-trained professionals.
+Still, even if expats don’t qualify for Medicare and must take out a more expensive private health insurance plan, they can rest assured that they will receive high-quality treatment administered by well-trained professionals.

 Public healthcare in Canada

-Still, despite these issues, it's commonly agreed upon that the benefits of the public healthcare system in Canada far outweigh the downsides.
+Still, despite these issues, it's commonly agreed that the benefits of the public healthcare system in Canada far outweigh the downsides.

 Getting a health insurance card in Canada